“I was drawn to the potential for improving the quality of life for society and humanity.”

 Toward that end, Goldman’s lab is collaborating with scientists from the University of North Carolina at Chapel Hill and Yale University in a National Science Foundation-funded project to develop new chemistry that would produce ammonia without reliance on fossil fuels, in part by obtaining the hydrogen from water, and using renewable electricity.

-Another of the lab’s major projects involves the development of a two-step catalytic process to convert simple hydrocarbon molecules in a process that could ultimately lead to the production of clean-burning synthetic diesel fuel.
+Another of the lab’s major projects could ultimately lead to the production of clean-burning synthetic diesel fuel through the development of a two-step catalytic process to convert simple hydrocarbon molecules.

 “We are focused on the basic chemistry and where it can take us,” says Goldman in describing the overall mission of his lab.
 “Whether it can take us to sustainable production of ammonia or to synthetic fuel, we look for important applications of the interesting, fundamental chemistry.”